HTTP Protocol

 - 403 Forbidden: server has denied access to the resource.

-- 404 indicates that the resource is invalid and does not exist on the server.
+- 404 Not Found: the resource is invalid and does not exist on the server.

 - 405 Method Not Allowed: invalid HTTP verb used in the request line, or the server does not support that verb.